 Close

-Though Student Health Services is an excellent resource, you may have to use your health insurance to access off-campus services.
-To understand if your health insurance will cover you, or reimburse you for out-of-pocket charges, please contact your insurance company using following the steps:
+Though Student Health Services is an excellent resource, it does not accept health insurance.
+You may have to use your health insurance to access off-campus services.
+To understand if your health insurance will cover you, or reimburse you for out-of-pocket charges, please contact your insurance company using the following steps:

 Step 1: Identify Your Health Insurance Plan